 2022 Duke AI for Art Competition

-While submissions are encouraged from all varieties of artistic medium the final work must be submitted in the form of one or more digital images.
-Submissions must be formatted as digital image files in PNG format with a resolution of 4096 pixels in the largest dimension.
-The artwork must be entirely generated by artificial intelligence software running on a computer.
-Submissions must be accompanied by a statement outlining both the conceptual foundation of the work and the specific technical methods employed in the creative process.
-Submission statements must cite the source of any art used to seed the entry, and reference the source of any software that was not created directly by the submitting individual/team.
-Submissions must also include the software that was used to generate it, or a link to the software in an online format.
-The generation of the art must be reproducible, by running the submitted software.
-Students are encouraged to submit works that have been previously developed in courses or projects; please provide a description of the development and make sure to acknowledge any collaborators.
+While submissions were encouraged from all varieties of artistic media, the final work had to be submitted in the form of one or more digital images.
+Submissions were digital image files in PNG format with a resolution of 4096 pixels in the largest dimension.
+The artwork had to be entirely generated by artificial intelligence software running on a computer.
+Submissions required an accompanying statement outlining both the conceptual foundation of the work and the specific technical methods employed in the creative process.
+The statements had to cite the source of any art used to seed the entry and reference the source of any software that was not created directly by the submitting individual/team.
+Submissions had to include the software that was used to generate it, or a link to the software in an online format.
+The generation of the art had to be reproducible by running the submitted software.
+Students were encouraged to submit works that have been previously developed in courses or projects; the description of the development had to include acknowledgement any collaborators.

-First, second and third place prizes will be awarded.
-The submissions will be judged by Duke Visual Art Faculty, Research Computing staff and external AI Researchers.
-Competition winners will present their artworks at the Center for Computational Thinking Symposium on Thursday, March 3, 2022.
-Each award winner will give a short talk on the process, methods and final outcomes of the artwork.
+First, second and third place prizes were awarded.
+The submissions were judged by Duke Visual Art Faculty, Research Computing staff and external AI researchers.
+Competition winners presented their artworks at the Center for Computational Thinking Symposium on Thursday, March 3, 2022.
+Each award winner gave a short talk on the process, methods and final outcomes of the artwork.

 Opportunities to learn about the methods of art generated by artificial intelligence methods, systems, networks and algorithms were held on the CCT's YouTube channel in advance of the competition (see below).